department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/staff-facing/corpus-christi-in-person/research-report.md

 - The pre-check-in experience makes day-of check-in easier for staff since contact information, emergency contact information and next of kin information has been reviewed.
   - LIKELY TRUE: It's likely that the speed of check-ins with VSE are quicker when contact information, emergency contact information and next of kin information is verified with pre-check-in.
 However, we did not collect enough information to validate.
 We did find out that pre-check-in and day of check-in are oftern cnfused.
 - MSAs will have limited interaction with Veterans during check-in since Veterans are able to check-in on their smartphone.
-  - DEFINITELY FALSE: Even though there is a portion of Veterans who do not need MSAs assistance when using PCI.
-MSAs spend a lot of time troubleshooting PCI for Veterans.
+  - DEFINITELY FALSE: Even though there is a portion of Veterans who do not need MSAs assistance when using PCI, MSAs spend a lot of time troubleshooting PCI for Veterans.
 - MSAs will check Veterans in with VSE that don’t have a smartphone or have difficulty using their smartphone.
   - DEFINITELY TRUE: No MSA forced Veterans to use mobile check-in.
 - MSAs will have shorter lines of Veterans waiting to be checked in.